Set up Adobe Target with Platform Web SDK

 To complete the lessons in this section, you must first:

-Add flicker mitigation
+Add flicker handling

 Before starting, determine if an extra flicker handling solution is required depending on how the tag library is loaded.